Topics Map > GBIT Service Desk Services > Applications > Home Use Software

 There are two ways to schedule a meeting within Teams:

-1. Select in a chat (below the box where you type a new message) to book a meeting with the people in the chat.
+Select the Schedule a meeting icon in a chat to book a meeting with the people in the chat.

-Once you're done filling out the details, select .
+Fill out the Date, Time, Attendees, and Title of the meeting and select "Save."
 This will close the scheduling form and send an invite to everyone's Outlook inbox.

 Teams lets you invite people outside your organization, including those who don't have a Teams license.
 You'll need their full email address to invite them.

-1. Go to where it says .
-If anyone is an optional attendee, select instead.
+***NOTE: If anyone is an optional attendee, select Optional instead.

 2. Type the person's full email address.

-1. Go to your chat list, and click to start a new conversation.
+1. Go to your chat list, and select the New chat icon to start a new conversation.

-2. Type the name or names into the field at the top of your new chat.
+2. Type the name or names into the To field at the top of your new chat.

-3. Then click or to start a call.
+3. Then select the Video call icon or Audio call icon to start a call.

-In on the left side of Teams, select on a notification.
+In activity on the left side of Teams, select More options on a notification.
 From the menu, you can mark a notification as read or unread.
 You can also turn on or off notifications for a specific channel if you want.